Picture a small version of a dark brown horse – not a pony.

 My friend Mary contacted me to see if I could help Hiccup.
 Using my intuitive animal communication skills, I saw his past, witnessing stuff out of horror stories.
 No wonder he distrusted humans!

 That’s the first truth I learned.
-If you are tender hearted, you don’t want to know what your rescue animals have gone through.
+If you are tender hearted, you may not want to know what your rescue animals have gone through.
 And the other truth is you don’t need to know the specifics in order to help them.
-Focus on what they are feeling now.

 Hiccup thought all humans were bad